zmcartor/homestead-guide/source/glossary.rst

       The amount of cryptocurrency (in this case) belonging to an account.

    solidity
-      Solidity is a high-level language whose syntax is similar to that of JavaScript and it is designed to compile to code for the Ethereum Virtual Machine.
+      Solidity is a high-level language whose syntax is similar to that of JavaScript and it is designed to compile to code for the Expanse Virtual Machine.

    serpent
-      Serpent is a high-level language whose syntax is similar to that of Python and it is designed to compile to code for the Ethereum Virtual Machine.
+      Serpent is a high-level language whose syntax is similar to that of Python and it is designed to compile to code for the Expanse Virtual Machine.

    EVM
-      Ethereum Virtual Machine, the decentralized computing platform which forms the core of the Ethereum platform.
+      Expanse Virtual Machine, the decentralized computing platform which forms the core of the Expanse platform.

    virtual machine
       In computing, it refers to an emulation of a particular computer system.